Tennessee set to kill 1st inmate in nearly a decade

-It would occur a week after Pope Francis revealed church teaching deeming the death penalty “inadmissible” under all circumstances.
+The execution, if carried out, would occur a week after Pope Francis revealed new church teaching that deems the death penalty “inadmissible” under all circumstances.

-A legal challenge against Tennessee’s new three-drug cocktail continues on appeal.
-The state Supreme Court denied a stay Monday, saying the lawsuit wasn’t likely to succeed.
-Gov. Bill Haslam said he won’t intervene.
+On Monday, the state Supreme Court denied a stay of Irick’s execution, saying the inmates’ lawsuit wasn’t likely to succeed.

 Copyright © 2018 The Washington Times, LLC.